hiof/frontend/README.md

 - [ ] v3.6.0 - June 2.
 2015
   - [ ] Improve navigation and header behaviour on mobile/smaller screens.
+  - [ ] Update and syncronize meta information in head unnafected by the view-type(backend-/frontendrendered)
 - [ ] v3.7.0 - July 17.
 2015
   - [ ] Refactor deploy
     - [ ] Split asset and code deploy into seperate tasks and combine them for one *full deploy*